MonaSolutions/MonaServer/doc/serverapp.rst

 Global configurations
 ******************************

 *MonaServer.ini* file allows to give some global configuration values on MonaServer start-up (see `Installation <./installation.html>`_ page).
 To access for these values from script, use *mona.configs* property (see *Mona* object description in `Server Application, API <./api.html>`_ page to get more details).
-This system allows to create your own global configuration values and access for them in scripts.
+This system allows to create your own global configuration values and access to them in scripts.

 .. code-block:: ini